GovCompass

 The four baseline obligations

 Art.
-53 applies to every providerproviderThe actor who develops an AI system (or has it developed) and places it on the market or into service under its own name — carrying manufacturer-style duties: design controls, documentation, conformity.Open full entry → of a general-purpose AI modelgeneral-purpose AI modelEU AI Act term for a model displaying significant generality and capable of many distinct tasks, typically integrated into downstream systems; carries its own obligation set, with extra duties for models posing systemic risk.Open full entry →.
-It sets four obligations that exist independently of the systemic-riskriskIn the EU AI Act's terms, the combination of the probability that a harm occurs and the severity of it if it does.
+53 applies to every providerproviderThe actor who develops an AI system (or has it developed) and places it on the market or into service under its own name.
+It carries manufacturer-style duties: design controls, documentation, conformity.Open full entry → of a general-purpose AI modelgeneral-purpose AI modelEU AI Act term for a model displaying significant generality and capable of many distinct tasks, typically integrated into downstream systems; carries its own obligation set, with extra duties for models posing systemic risk.Open full entry →.
+It sets four obligations that exist independently of the systemic-riskriskIn the EU AI Act's terms, the combination of the likelihood that a harm occurs and the severity of it if it does.
 The link between a principle (via the harm that would breach it) and a control (the measure that reduces it).
 Naming the harm and assessing its risk is required by Art.
 9 before any mitigation measure is chosen.
 See harm, control, residual risk.Open full entry → classification, and that form the foundation on which the additional Art.
 55 obligations build for the small group of systemic-risk models.

 Technical documentationtechnical documentationRecords a provider must compile and keep for a high-risk AI system to demonstrate conformity, covering its design, data, testing, risk management and monitoring.Open full entry →.
 The provider must draw up and keep up to date the technical documentation of the model, covering its training and testing process and the results of its evaluation, in line with Annex XI.
-This documentation must be made available to the AI Office and national competent authorities on request.
+This documentation must be made available to the AI OfficeAI OfficeThe European Commission body that coordinates implementation of the EU AI Act and supervises general-purpose AI models.
+National market surveillance authorities enforce the Act for most AI systems; the AI Office is the central point for the general-purpose AI layer.
+See general-purpose AI, EU AI Act.Open full entry → and national competent authorities on request.

 Downstream information.
-The provider must make information and documentation available to downstream providers who intend to integrate the general-purpose AIgeneral-purpose AIA model trained on broad data that can be adapted to many downstream tasks; the AI Act sets specific obligations for it, with extra duties when it poses systemic risk.Open full entry → model into their own AI systems, in line with Annex XII.
-This lets a downstream providerdownstream providerA provider that builds an AI system on top of another party's model, often a general-purpose model, and takes on obligations for the system it ships.Open full entry → understand the model's capabilities and limitations well enough to meet its own obligations under the Act.
+The provider must make information and documentation available to downstream providersdownstream providerA provider that builds an AI system on top of another party's model, often a general-purpose model, and takes on obligations for the system it ships.Open full entry → who intend to integrate the general-purpose AIgeneral-purpose AIA model trained on broad data that can be adapted to many downstream tasks; the AI Act sets specific obligations for it, with extra duties when it poses systemic risk.Open full entry → model into their own AI systemsAI systemA machine-based system that, for explicit or implicit objectives, infers from input how to generate outputs (predictions, content, recommendations or decisions) that can influence physical or virtual environments.
+The OECD-style definition followed by the EU AI Act.Open full entry →, in line with Annex XII.
+This lets a downstream provider understand the model's capabilities and limitations well enough to meet its own obligations under the Act.
 It is the mechanism that carries model-level information down the value chainvalue chainThe sequence of actors from model development through provision to deployment and use, along which responsibilities and AI-Act obligations move.Open full entry →.

 Copyright policy.
 The provider must put in place a policy to comply with Union law on copyright and related rights, in particular to identify and respect reservations of rights expressed by rightsholders.